UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 `SimpleImputer` is a **transformer** in `sklearn` which can deal with this problem.

-We can going to concentrate on numeric columns in this section and address categorical preprocessing in Module 6.
+We are going to concentrate on numeric columns in this section and address categorical preprocessing in Module 6.

 ---